dtgilles/tinyproxy/README.md

 If a file /etc/tinyproxy.filter exists (mount it if you need it) then it will be used as "Filter" file.
 That is a white list of allowed domains.
 You invert the meaning to white list using "-FilterDefaultDeny Yes" or you can force interpretation as URL -- plain or as regex; see man page for more information.

+## use case: develop in changing proxy environments

+What can we do with such a tinyproxy?
+Beside the obvious use case "setup a static proxy" it could be convenient for developers.
+They have to switch their environment often: sometimes they work at home (without proxy), sometimes they work inside company networks (fixed proxy).
+These developers could configure their (docker-) applications to an instance of this docker container.
+And if they change their environment they just have to start this image with parameters that fit to their current network environment.
+It's like a proxy selector for all application at once.

 ## examples

  * Following command line starts a tinyproxy container: named "tiny" that proxies all your data to the internet: